sedaklnc/css-refresher-notes/README.md

 lets give an example
 ![image](https://user-images.githubusercontent.com/63013903/193410821-5726d782-e038-4dfc-8266-b95f419da8a1.png)

-if you want to see If you want to see an image like above we need to do some calculations.
+If you want to see an image like above we need to do some calculations.
 Lets start with html code
 ```ruby
 <body>
   <div id="one">